What is mumps?

 Infectiousness of mumps – updated guidelines on number of days recommended for exclusion from work/school

-A recent publication from the US Centers of Disease Control has reported that the risk of transmission from a patient with mumps to a non-immune individual is greatest during the days immediately preceding or following the onset of parotitis onset.
+A publication from the US Centers of Disease Control and Prevention has reported that the risk of transmission from a patient with mumps to a non-immune individual is greatest during the days immediately preceding or following the onset of parotitis onset.
 The studies reported by CDC looked at mumps virus isolation in saliva or throat swabs of patients with mumps.
 It is evident that while the mumps virus isolation rates are highest one day before onset of parotitis to one day after onset they have decreased considerably by the fourth-fifth day after disease onset.
 Mumps viral load was also shown to be extremely low greater than four days after onset of illness.
 Therefore the risk of transmission after 5 days is now considered low.
-A report providing detailed results of this review has been published by the CDC and is available at http://www.cdc.gov/mmwr/preview/mmwrhtml/mm5740a3.htm

 Therefore, based on this new evidence, HPSC is now updating its guidance on isolation of individuals with mumps.
 Individuals diagnosed with mumps parotitis are advised not to attend school, college or workplace for 5 days after onset of parotid swelling, the period when infectiousness is highest.